 Between 2009 and 2010, the number of MSN-prepared graduates in Florida increased by 28.7 percent, according to the Florida Center for Nursing.
 Despite this increase, Florida still needs more qualified MSN students.
 The state has worked hard to increase access to MSN degree options by increasing the number of nursing schools in FL that have graduate programs along with booting nurse faculty; now, Florida just needs interested RNs to step up and advance their education.

 Currently, almost 7 percent of the state's nurses have a master's degree or higher.
-While that number has increased in recent years, it still falls short of the 2010 Institute of Medicine recommendation set forth in The Future of Nursing, which states that at least 10 percent of all BSN grads should enroll in a master's or doctoral program within five years of graduation.
+While that number has increased in recent years, it still falls short of the 2010 Health and Medicine Division (previously the Institute of Medicine) recommendation set forth in The Future of Nursing, which states that at least 10 percent of all BSN grads should enroll in a master's or doctoral program within five years of graduation.

 Like many other states, Florida anticipates a high demand for primary care providers, including nurse practitioners as time goes on.
 Geriatric nurse practitioners may do exceptionally well in Florida, as the state has long been a retirement haven.